Hijab: Contemporary practice

 Some fashion-conscious women have been turning to non-traditional forms of hijab such as turbans.
 While some regard turbans as a proper head cover, others argue that it cannot be considered a proper Islamic veil if it leaves the neck exposed.

 In Iran, where wearing the hijab is legally required, many women push the boundaries of the state-mandated dress code, risking a fine or a spell in detention.
-The former Iranian president Hassan Rouhani had vowed to rein in the morality police and their presence on the streets has decreased since he took office, but the powerful conservative forces in the country have resisted his efforts, and the dress codes are still being enforced, especially during the summer months.
+The former Iranian president Hassan Rouhani had vowed to rein in the morality police and their presence on the streets decreased during his term of office, but the powerful conservative forces in the country resisted his efforts, and the dress codes are still enforced, especially during the summer months.

 After Ebrahim Raisi became president, he started imposing hijab laws strictly, announcing use of facial recognition in public transport to enforce hijab law.
 An Iranian woman, Mahsa Amini, died in custody of 'morality police' after they arrested her on new stricter hijab laws, which led to widespread protests.
 Women's resistance in Iran is gaining traction as an increasing number of women challenge the mandatory wearing of the hijab.
 Smith (2017) addressed the progress that Iranian women have made in her article, "Iran surprises by realizing Islamic dress code for women," published by The Times, a news organization based in the UK.
 The Iranian government has enforced their penal dress codes less strictly and instead of imprisonment as a punishment have implemented mandatory reform classes in the liberal capital, Tehran.
 General Hossein Rahimi, the Tehran's police chief stated, "Those who do not observe the Islamic dress code will no longer be taken to detention centers, nor will judicial cases be filed against them" (Smith, 2017).
 The remarks of Tehran's recent police chief in 2017 reflect political progress in contrast with the remarks of Tehran's 2006 police chief.
 Iranian women activists have made a headway since 1979 relying on fashion to enact cultural and political change.

 In Turkey the hijab was formerly banned in private and state universities and schools.
 The ban applied not to the scarf wrapped around the neck, traditionally worn by Anatolian villager women, but to the head covering pinned neatly at the sides, called türban in Turkey, which has been adopted by a growing number of educated urban women since the 1980s.
 As of the mid-2000s, over 60% of Turkish women covered their head outside home.
 However the majority of those wear a traditional, non-Islamic head covering and only 11% wore a türban.
 The ban was lifted from universities in 2008, from government buildings in 2013, and from schools in 2014.